popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 ### PvE
 TShock Server, `/pve` to join.

-PvE is a dimension where you kill mobs and bosses, either for fun or to get DP and XP, it has a few warps in spawn, but if you're to lazy to walk, just do `/warp list` then do `/warp <warp name>`
+PvE is a dimension where you kill mobs and bosses, either for fun or to get DP and XP, it has a few warps in spawn, but if you're too lazy to walk, just do `/warp list` then do `/warp <warp name>`

 > Q: Why won't the bosses Spawn?
 >